scymz2/MSDI_TOOL/README.md

 ![image](read_img/gcp_selector.jpg)

-The user can select two images simultaneously and resize the first image.
-Resizing images is because comparing two images with very different amounts of information might be very difficult (according to my experience).
-Using GaussianBlur and Resize could reduce image information and get better matching results, if you choose to resize images before registration, please remember to input W and H to resize the image when selecting GCP.
+The user can choose to resize the first image and then select GCPs for two images simultaneously.
+To resize image is because the the registration between two images which have huge differences in the amount of data can be very difficult.
+Using GaussianBlur and Resize could reduce and summerize image information and obtain better matching results, if you choose to resize images before registration, please remember to input W and H to resize the image when selecting GCP.

 This is how I choose the parameter of GaussianBlur: `KERNEL = (WIDTH_1 // WIDTH_2) ^ 2 # WIDTH_1 > WIDTH_2`